-The contents of earnings-related pension provision are determined in the pension acts.
-The private-sector earnings-related pension acts are the following:
+The contents of earnings-related pensions are determined in the pension acts.
+The private-sector earnings-related pension acts are the

 - Seafarer’s Pensions Act (MEL).

-Public-sector pension provision is governed by the Public Sector Pensions Act (JuEL).
-It was created when the Local Government Employees Pensions Act (KuEL) and the State Employees Pensions Act (VaEL).
-The Evangelical-Lutheran Church Pensions Act (KiEL) and the pension regulations for the employees of the Social Insurance Institution (Kela) merged as of the beginning of 2017.
+Public sector pension provision is governed by the Public Sector Pensions Act (JuEL).
+It was created when the Local Government Employees Pensions Act (KuEL), the State Employees Pensions Act (VaEL), the Evangelical-Lutheran Church Pensions Act (KiEL) and the pension regulations for the employees of the Social Insurance Institution (Kela) merged as of the beginning of 2017.

 Application instructions compiled in cooperation